-- (i) the Harbour Asset Review Working Party be asked to report to the Harbour Committee on how each asset is performing and to identify any that are surplus. - (ii) that the Executive Head of Tor Bay Harbour Authority, in consultation with the Harbour Asset Review Working Party, be asked to consider the need for a Harbour Asset Management Plan. - A1.4 From a corporate perspective the Committee is reminded that "capital investment" is described as -
+- (i) the Harbour Asset Review Working Party be asked to report to the Harbour Committee on how each asset is performing and to identify any that are surplus. - that the Director of Marine Services (now Executive Head of Tor Bay Harbour Authority), in consultation with the Harbour Asset Review Working Party, be asked to consider the need for a Harbour Asset Management Plan.